-Severus reached out and gripped Cris' shoulder before going back to trying to sooth Lily.
-But no matter what Severus did, Lily continued to sob into his shoulder.
-He was feeling more and more hopeless until they passed a road that Severus recognized from earlier in the summer.
+Severus reached out and gripped Crispin's shoulder before going back to trying to sooth Lily, but no matter what Severus did, Lily continued to sob into his shoulder.
+He was feeling more and more hopeless.
+Then, they passed a road Severus recognized from earlier in the summer.

 "Cris, turn here!"

 "I know that.
 Cris, please, just humour me," Severus pleaded.

 Without another word Crispin spun the car around and followed Severus' directions to the little lane where Violet had stopped on the way to Cris' wedding.
 "What are we doing here, Severus?"

 "It's for Lily," Severus muttered.
 "Come on, Angel, let's go for a walk."